Home About Us News Contact Us

 Name Type Description

-CLK Input Core clock signal
+clk Input Core clock signal

 reset Input HIGH level asynchronously resets the core